neftjs/neft/async.coffee.md

 Calls all functions from the stack one by one.

-*callback* function gets all passed arguments from the last called *function*.

-Processing stops on error occurs, then *callback* function is called with the got error.
+When an error occurs, processing stops and the callback function is called with the got error.

 		runAll: (callback=NOP, ctx=null) ->
 			if typeof callback isnt 'function'